metabase/static-embedding-reference-apps/README.md

 ![Simple Metabase dashboard embedded in Node application](/static/img/metabase_node_embed.gif)

-## Free Static embedding
+## Static embedding

-Embedding Metabase charts will always be free, but we include a "Powered by Metabase" graphic when using the open source version.
+Embedding Metabase charts will always be free, but we include a "Powered by Metabase" graphic when using the open source version or if you don't have a paid Metabase subscription.

 If you'd like to remove the "Powered by Metabase" attribution, check out our [paid plans](https://www.metabase.com/pricing/).
 In addition to removing the banner, you can also customize the font and hide the download buttons for questions.